PUT-PTM/GuitarTuner/README.md

 ## Work in progress

-The project was conducted during the Microprocessor Lab course held by the Institute of Control and Information Engineering, Poznan University of Technology.

-Supervisor: Marek Kraft/Michał Fularz/Tomasz Mańkowski/Adam Bondyra

 ## 1.Overview
 This program is used for tuning instruments like Guitar.
 LED Display shows frequency of sound and name of tone with direction for tune ('+' up, '-' down).